Qyaers/react-todo-app/README.md

 - Added possibility of remove task from tasks;
 - Resolved all syntax errors.
 - Сreated filter of tasks by current date.

-In progress:
+- Created a feature for editing tasks;

-- Creating a feature for editing tasks;
+All current tasks done.